Nikitf777/delegate/README.md

 # delegate
 This header-only library provides a simple template class for creating C#-like multicast delegates.
 It's written using modern C++11 and C++20 features.
+However, it can be built with C++11.
+In this case, it doesn't use `concepts`.

 ### Usage
 ```C++